CVML/PythonMatlab/docs/source/index.rst

 Introduction
 ============

 This is a project to take data from Matlab, analyse it using python and then pass the processed data back to Matlab.
+Check the Tutorial to run through an example and sees how it works.
+Check the ProgramDescription to see the main scripts and how you can adapt them to your needs.

 .. toctree::
    :maxdepth: 2